-This is a single setting, which is stored immediately in non-volatile memory.
-So whatever change you make will remain after the machine is turned off and on.
-Due to the purple bug, this setting is not stored in non-volatile memory so MIDI In reception for notes and control changes is always enabled when the machine is first turned on.
-In V1.0.4 this behaviour is deliberately retained.
+This is a single setting, which is not stored in non-volatile memory.
+So whatever change you make will not be retained after the machine is turned off and on.
+At power on, the reception will be turned on.

-Before following either of the procedures below, make sure that the machine is not in the middle of the "Altering the value of a parameter" operation, as described on page 8.
+Before following either of the procedures below, make sure that the machine is not in the middle of the "Altering the value of a parameter" operation, as described on page 7.
 If the machine is in this state, press and hold both BACK and TAP buttons for a few seconds, until there is either a series of double flashes (a normal exit from editing a parameter) or a continual series of flashes at about 6 Hz (an exit before a parameter has been selected for editing).

-Turn ON reception of MIDI Notes and Control Changes
+Turn ON reception of MIDI notes and controllers

+'''

 Hold down the TAP button.

+'''